Home > What to Grow in Grow Bags > What to Grow in 30–100 Gallon Grow Bags

 ✔️ Consider drip irrigation for consistent hydration.

-✔️ Rotate crops annually.
+✔️ Rotate crops each season.

 Conclusion